 Newbutton at the top. - Enter a

-Namefor the secret and select the secret typeTLS. - Either upload or paste the respective certificate and private key file in the proper textbox.
-The TLS Chain can be left empty since this certificate is self-signed.
+Datain the left pane.
+Either upload or paste the respective certificate and private key file in the proper textbox.
+The TLS Chain can be left empty since this certificate is self-signed. - Click

 Create.
 This secret will be used when configuring your domain in the next step.